Tyrrrz/Tyrrrz.me/data/blog/refactoring-using-partial-classes/index.md

 As an example, imagine we're generating an HTML-formatted sales report using [Scriban](https://github.com/lunet-io/scriban).
 In this particular scenario, we need to configure the library so that templates can be resolved from the resources embedded in the assembly rather than from the file system.
 In order to do that, we are expected to provide a custom implementation of `ITemplateLoader`.

-Seeing as our custom loader is going to be used only within this class, it makes perfect sense to define it as private class.
+Seeing how our custom loader is going to be used only within this class, it makes perfect sense to define it as private class.
 However, with C# being as verbose as it is, private classes may introduce unwanted noise into our code.

 Using partial classes, though, we can clean it up like this: